Alfie Mawson: Swansea City

 After just four league matches experience in the Championship with Barnsley, Mawson signed for Premier League club Swansea City on 30 August 2016 on a four-year contract for an undisclosed fee.
 He made his full debut on 22 October 2016 in the 0–0 home draw against Watford in the Premier League after which he presented with the man of the match award for his work in defence.
 He scored his first goal for the club on 3 January 2017 in a 2–1 win against Crystal Palace.

 In the 2017–18 season, Mawson scored the only goal in a 1–0 home win against Liverpool on 22 January 2018 to help Swansea's survival hopes.
-Despite this, the club struggled, particularly on the attacking point of view, and despite the player featured in all 38 Premier League fixtures, he did not prevent the club's relegation, which was confirmed on the final day of the season.
+Despite this, the club struggled, particularly on the attacking point of view, and despite the player featuring in all 38 Premier League fixtures, he did not prevent the club's relegation, which was confirmed on the final day of the season.